Re Daniel Dawal Migel: Plot

-Daniyel (Bandu) and Migel (Tennyson) are two kind-hearted, but thieves in the village.
-They were known to steal chickens, goats, cattle and also do canny things and they are caught by the village head master.
-With these incidents, they started to leave the village and move to town.
-After moving to town, two detectives cobra and his allie (Roy and Lietch) looking for Daniyel and Migel to arrest them.
-Meanwhile, Daniyel and migel were caught by gangs through a woman Madhuri (Sangeetha).
-After a fight, and Daniyel and Migel become friends with Madhuri.
-The gang is led by Chandi ayya (Ranjan) and they came to seek Madhuri.
-Daniyel and Migel rescues Madhuri and Chandi Ayya also left the gang and become friends.
-After many incidents, the four of them escape from two detectives several times and fall in love with higher noble families, indicating that the four are also very rich.
-Soon the lovers realized the fake and refused them.
-The final battle with Chandi ayya's former group is taken place and the four realized their lies.
-Daniyel and Migel are arrested at the end credits.
+Daniel (Bandu) and Migel (Tennyson) are two kind-hearted but mischievous thieves in the village.
+They are known for stealing chickens, goats, cattle, and doing other canny things, and they are caught by the village headmaster.
+After these incidents, they begin to leave the village and move to town.

+After moving to town, two detectives, Cobra and his ally (Roy and Lietch), are looking for Daniel and Migel to arrest them.
+Meanwhile, Daniel and Migel are caught by gangs through a woman, Madhuri (Sangeetha).
+After a fight, Daniel and Migel become friends with Madhuri.
+The gang is led by Chandi Ayya (Ranjan), and they have come to find Madhuri.
+Daniel and Migel rescue Madhuri, and Chandi Ayya also leaves the gang and becomes their friend.

+After many incidents, the four of them escape from the two detectives several times and fall in love with women from higher noble families, pretending they are also very rich.
+Soon the lovers realise the truth and reject them.
+The final battle with Chandi Ayya's former group takes place, and the four realise their lies.
+Daniel and Migel are arrested during the end credits.